Dinosaur Sanctuary: Reception

 Danica Davidson of Otaku USA praised the story, characters, and extra notes from Fujiwara, noting that "Dinosaur Sanctuary does a good job of making [dinosaurs] like animals with personalities, rather than monsters in a monster movie".
 Jonathan Greenall of Comic Book Resources praised the tone and art style.
 Additionally, Greenall felt the series does a good job of describing how to care for animals.
 J. Caleb Mozzocco of School Library Journal also praised the artwork and characters.
 Mozocco felt the plot was "[Jurassic Park but] the park works like it was supposed to".

 The series ranked 20th in the 2023 Next Manga Award in the print manga category.
+The series was ranked eighth in AnimeJapan's "Manga We Want to See Animated" poll in 2026.